Hammer CoralEuphyllia fimbriataPhoto © Animal-World: Courtesy David Brough

-Compatibility and Social Behaviors Euphyllia corals can be aggressive if touching other corals and should be positioned away from all other corals.
+Euphyllia corals can be aggressive if touching other corals and should be positioned away from all other corals.
 The Hammer Coral is peaceful to its own genus, but will attack other genera within its family.
 The E. fimbriata tend to be sensitive to aquariums that have large collections of soft corals, specifically, some Sinularia species.
 When hungry, their sweeper tentacles can reach over 10" (25 cm) in large colonies, which poses a threat to nearby corals due to their strong sting.
 Feeding them regularly will help alleviate this problem.

-Breeding and Reproduction The large polyp stony (LPS) corals are male and female and can reproduce both sexually and asexually.
+The large polyp stony (LPS) corals are male and female and can reproduce both sexually and asexually.
 In the wild they reproduce sexually by releasing eggs and sperm at the same time, resulting in a fertilized egg which then forms into a free-swimming planula larva.
 Eventually the planula larvae settles onto the substrate, becoming plankters.
 This then forms a tiny polyp which begins to excrete calcium carbonate and develops into a coral.
 Planula larvae are extremely vulnerable to predation, and very few survive.

 Euphyllia genus reproduce asexually as well.
 In captivity, the E. fimbriata will bud off small groups of polyps with little skeletons attached.
 They will also pinch off their own tentacles, which then floats off, and being sticky, will reattach and start a new colony.